Synthetic media: Potential uses and impacts

 Synthetic media techniques involve generating, manipulating, and altering data to emulate creative processes on a much faster and more accurate scale.
 As a result, the potential uses are as wide as human creativity itself, ranging from revolutionizing the entertainment industry to accelerating the research and production of academia.
-The initial application has been to synchronise lip-movements to increase the engagement of normal dubbing that is growing fast with the rise of OTTs.
+The initial application has been to synchronize lip-movements to increase the engagement of normal dubbing that is growing fast with the rise of OTTs.
 News organizations have explored ways to use video synthesis and other synthetic media technologies to become more efficient and engaging.
 Potential future hazards include the use of a combination of different subfields to generate fake news, natural-language bot swarms generating trends and memes, false evidence being generated, and potentially addiction to personalized content and a retreat into AI-generated fantasy worlds within virtual reality.

 Advanced text-generating bots could potentially be used to manipulate social media platforms through tactics such as astroturfing.

 Deep reinforcement learning-based natural-language generators could potentially be used to create advanced chatbots that could imitate natural human speech.

 One use case for natural-language generation is to generate or assist with writing novels and short stories, while other potential developments are that of stylistic editors to emulate professional writers.

 Image synthesis tools may be able to streamline or even completely automate the creation of certain aspects of visual illustrations, such as animated cartoons, comic books, and political cartoons.
 Because the automation process takes away the need for teams of designers, artists, and others involved in the making of entertainment, costs could plunge to virtually nothing and allow for the creation of "bedroom multimedia franchises" where singular people can generate results indistinguishable from the highest budget productions for little more than the cost of running their computer.
 Character and scene creation tools will no longer be based on premade assets, thematic limitations, or personal skill but instead based on tweaking certain parameters and giving enough input.